peruvianox/BatchOpenSim/README.md

 - OpenSim model and set up files for each task (see OpenSimProcessingFiles folder)

 ### Format Input Data
-First, build this database by creating a study folder containing folders for each subject.
+First, build a BOS database by creating a study folder containing folders for each subject, like this:
 ![Study Folder](https://github.com/peruvianox/BatchOpenSim/blob/master/Study_Folder.PNG)

 Then place all your ANC & TRC files for each trial within the first level of each participant folder.